Can Food Affect Your Skin?

 Skin problems can be annoying and embarrassing, so that’s why at Centre of Balance we offer treatment not only for health problems, but also for skin issues like acne and dry skin.
 Centre of Balance also encourages a healthy diet for overall health as well as skin health.
 Specifically, a whole-foods plant-based diet is recommended for ultimate healing benefits.
 We also offer Traditional Chinese Medicine treatments including acupuncture and herbal medicine to ideally be combined with a healthy lifestyle and diet.

-Overall, your food choices have a significant impact on the quality of your skin.
+Your food choices have a significant impact on the quality of your skin.
 You can increase your skin health and appearance by adding foods like avocado, kumara, and capsicum to your diet, and limiting other foods like dairy, alcohol, and processed sugar.
 Chinese Medicine can also help to promote healthy, beautiful skin, through natural treatments like acupuncture.
+Our practitioners can help to heal your skin using safe and effective treatment methods.